T3.3: Handles Nulls

 INSERT INTO MyApp.Patient (Name, MiddleName) VALUES ('Smith', NULL)

--- MiddleName will be $C(0) when accessed via ObjectScript
+-- MiddleName will be $C(0) (length 1) when accessed via ObjectScript

--- Omitting a column also inserts the default (empty string, NOT NULL)
+-- Omitting a column inserts the ObjectScript default (""), which is SQL NULL

 INSERT INTO MyApp.Patient (Name) VALUES ('Jones')